olangriffin/python-projects/README.md

 # Python Projects 1.0

-Here I have created a public repository for all my Python projects.
+Here I have created a public repository for my first fully functional python project.

-I will work on and develop these projects over time.
+I will work on and develop this projects over time.

 I have commited my first file to this repository named main.py